bdastur/notes/aws/readme.md

 * Can only have one internet gateway in a VPC.
 * Network ACLs are stateless.
 * When you create a VPC all subnets can communicate with each other by default.
+* The first 4 ip addresses and the last ip address in each subnet CIDR block are not available for you to use.
+  10.0.0.0 - network address
+  10.0.0.1 - reserved by AWS for the VPC router.
+  10.0.0.2 - Reserved by AWS for DNS
+  10.0.0.3 - reserved by AWS for future use.
+  10.0.0.255 - Network broadcast address.
+We do not support broadcast in VPC, therefore we reserve this address.

 * VPC has the following components:
   * subnets